MerginMaps/mobile/README.md

 For more information on how to use the app, see [Documentation](https://help.inputapp.io).

+## How to help/contribute?

+- Help with translations, join [Input App Transifex Team](https://www.transifex.com/lutra-consulting/input)
+- Write a review of the application on Ap Store or Android Google Play
+- Test the application and report the bugs
+- Write a blog post or case study or create a youtube video.
+We are happy to help to promote it or co-author and place on our websites
+- Software developer?
+Code and prepare a pull request.
+We will help you with setup of the development environment and answer your questions.
+- Donate or [subscribe](https://public.cloudmergin.com) to the Mergin cloud service to help us maintain the project.

 ## Features

 Input features touch optimised GUI components based on Qt Quick (based on QGIS core library).